 As the United States federal government continues working to address both the public health and economic challenges resulting from the COVID-19 pandemic, the APLU Office of Governmental Affairs team is working to provide timely analysis and advocacy tools to support our nation's public research universities.
-APLU staff are closely monitoring the federal response, and working with congressional leaders, agency officials, and the higher education community to understand the needs of our members and develop policy solutions.
+APLU staff are closely monitoring the federal response and working with congressional leaders, agency officials, and the higher education community to develop emergency funding measures and policy solutions to meet the needs of our members.

 APLU continues to urge members of Congress to provide critical emergency financial assistance for higher education institutions during the COVID-19 pandemic.